Skip to Content

 This page provides information about the hourly rate to perform MRI Research and also outlines the process for starting a new research project utilizing equipment managed by the MRI Research Facility.

-The current (FY2013/14) internal scanner rate is $600/hour, and includes a technologist to run the scanner.
+The FY2015 internal scanner rate is $615/hour, and includes a technologist to run the scanner.
+The FY2013/14 internal scanner rate is $600/hour.
 Other supplies (e.g. contrast agents or any further manpower required) will incur additional fees.
 Scanner time is allocated in 30 minute increments, and is available Monday through Friday from 8:00am to 6:00pm.
 After-hours and weekend scanner time that requires a technologist is available as requested.
 Advance notice (preferably two weeks) is requested.
 Contact Greg Pickett for more information.

-The current scanner rate for external customers is one-and-a-half times the internal hourly rate.
-For FY2013/14 the external rate is $900/hour, and includes a technologist to run the scanner.
+The FY2015 external rate is $925/hour, and includes a technologist to run the scanner.
+For FY2013/14 the external rate is $900/hour.
 Other supplies (e.g. contrast agents or any further manpower required) will incur additional fees.

-Off-peak scanning is available to both NIH and non-NIH facility users at a rate of $400/hour (2/3 peak rate).
+Off-peak scanning is available to both NIH and non-NIH facility users at a rate of $410/hour for FY2015.
 Because off-peak scanning does not include a technologist, the individual in

 charge of operating the scanner must complete the MRI Safe Scanning Program prior using the scanner.
 Information about this program can be found on our MRI Safety page.
 Off-peak hours are designated from 6:30pm to 7:30am, Monday through Friday, and all day Saturdays and Sundays.
 Contact Greg Pickett for more information about utilizing our after hours and weekend scanner rate.